Massimo Carrera: Spartak Moscow

 Before the 2016–17 season, Carrera was hired as an assistant manager for the Russian side FC Spartak Moscow.
-When previous manager Dmitri Alenichev left the club on 5 August 2016 after Spartak's elimination from the UEFA Europa League by AEK Larnaca, Carrera was appointed the caretaker manager.
-On 17 August 2016, he was hired as Spartak's manager on a permanent basis, making his debut on 21 August against Krasnodar, where red-white captured their first victory 2–0.
-No other Spartak head coach managed to start their work as successfully as Carrera did: Spartak collected 28 of 36 points in first twelve matches under him.
+When the previous manager Dmitri Alenichev left the club on 5 August 2016 after Spartak's elimination from the UEFA Europa League by AEK Larnaca, Carrera was appointed the caretaker manager.
+On 17 August 2016, he was hired as Spartak's manager permanently, making his debut on 21 August against Krasnodar, where red-white captured their first victory 2–0.
+No other Spartak head coach managed to start their work as successfully as Carrera did: Spartak collected 28 of 36 points in the first twelve matches under him.
 On 7 May 2017, Spartak secured their first Russian Premier League title since 2001 under Carrera's leadership.
 On 6 June 2017, he extended his Spartak contract to 31 May 2019.

-He was relieved of his duties in late 2018 following a number of poor performances, despite remaining seemingly popular among the fans, a move that caused controversy.
+He was relieved of his duties in late 2018 following a number of poor performances despite remaining seemingly popular among the fans, a move that caused controversy.
 In particular, many accused captain Denis Glushakov of actively supporting the decision and called for his removal from the team.